 By ANDI JATMIKO and EDNA TARIGAN

-One woman told The Associated Press that when the earthquake hit, her home in Cianjur started “shaking like it was dancing.”
+One woman told The Associated Press when the earthquake hit her home in Cianjur, the building started “shaking like it was dancing.”

 “I was crying and immediately grabbed my husband and children,” said the woman, who gave her name only as Partinem.
 The house collapsed shortly after she escaped with her family.